candreop/PHYS305/README.md

 # PHYS305 projects
-Potential student projects explored for PHYS305 (Computational Modelling)
+Potential student projects explored for PHYS305 (Computational Modelling) at the University of Liverpool